h33h33/h33h33.github.io-/README.md

   * The `edit` and `style` commands just dump you into raw HTML/CSS world and leave you to it, but they also wrap git things so that your changes stay synced across all your computers
   * If a git thing is breaking, manually inspect the situation in `$HOME/.local/share/thoughts`
 * If you post a thought that contains HTML outside of a `<block>` tag, that HTML will definitely render in the browser.
 It might work, or it might break.
 Experiment!

-## Future

-Thoughts is feature complete.
-Only bug fixes and portability improvements from now on :)

-<3